bozhinov/bHype/README.md

 Alternatives considered:
 + CBSD / ClonOS - Not moving fast enough for me
 + bhyve-webadmin - lacks major features / not open source
++ vm-bhyve - will probably reverse some of its functionalities and reuse them

 All PHP and not Python?
 + Less code/dependencies to maintain